 In short, there is something more to being a white American than simply being white.
 We are not “generic white people.”
 We have a distinct white American identity.

-Indeed, there is no need to even use the word “white,” for being an American has long assumed that whiteness is a necessary condition, just as being French presupposes being white.
+Indeed, there is no need to even use the word “white,” for Americans have long assumed that being an American presupposes being white, just as being French presupposes being white.

 It is only an increasingly shopworn civic fiction that allows us to refer to African Americans or Mexican Americans, just as in France there are African or Arab Frenchmen.

 Our European cousins are free, of course, to disdain us as deracinated, homogenized, and cultureless (between bites of le Big Mac), but Americans, Anglo-Canadians, French Canadians, Australians, and kiwis are distinct white nations, just like the Swedes, Norwegians, and Czechs.

 So when I speak of White Nationalism, I mean two things.